 Do I need to wear a mask?

 The mask mandate has been removed for those who are fully vaccinated for COVID-19.
-If you’ve had the full series of shots (or the single-dose shot from Johnson&Johnson) and have waited the mandatory 2-3 weeks (depending on the vendor), you are considered fully vaccinated and are not required to wear a mask.
-If you have NOT been fully vaccinated, then according to state and federal guidelines, you will still need to wear a mask while indoors at Spencerville Church.
+If you’ve received a full series of shots (or a single dose from Johnson&Johnson) and have waited the mandatory 2-3 weeks (depending on the vendor), you are considered fully vaccinated and are not required to wear a mask.
+If you have NOT been fully vaccinated, then according to CDC guidelines and voted Spencerville Church policy, you will still need to wear a mask while indoors at Spencerville Church.

 What if I want to continue to wear a mask?

 We want your time with us to be enjoyable as we worship together.
 If you feel more comfortable wearing a mask, or you have an underlying medical condition that may require you to wear a mask, please do so.
 This is a judgement-free zone for those who continue to wear masks.